 Law with a focus on international and operational law

-The international humanitarian law research is an integral part of the overall research body at the Swedish Defence University, which is characterised by diversity and a shared focus on the conditions of crisis and armed conflict.
-The integration of international humanitarian law research is expressed in interdisciplinary projects in collaboration with researchers from other departments at the Swedish Defence University.
+Part of our research is conducted in the context of interdisciplinary projects in collaboration with researchers from other departments at the Swedish Defence University or from other universities.
 In addition, we collaborate with other research institutes and initiatives, both in Sweden and abroad.

 Publications